kevinyswong/kevinyswong.github.io/index.md

 reflecting mirror of reverberating helplessness and encompass comedy, elation, mischief, pride, community, poverty and wealth, failure and triumph, indeed happiness—all on our own terms, in our own channels, in accordance to our own morality, history, customs.
-Community therapy through stories  are but half the battle when the only resolve the shame, guilt, regret, dissonance of growing up a minority and stop short of the statuary pointing towards a sustainable, bright future.
+Community therapy through stories are but half the battle when they only resolve the shame, guilt, regret, dissonance of growing up a minority and stop short of the statuary pointing towards a sustainable, bright future.
 We complain of the lack of media representation but where are our screenwriters behind the films representing our voice?
 Why do we expect a white